NALSAR University of Law: Campus

 The law school is spread over 55 acre (22 hectare), divided into five precincts.
 The first is the Administrative Block which is adjoining the Academic Block.
 The Academic Block consists of the classrooms, conference halls, the library, the internet centre, a moot court hall, and research centres.
-The residential block consists of five separate hostels for boys and girls each.
-The entire campus is WiFi network enabled.
+The residential block consists of seven separate hostels for boys and girls each.
 The stadium forms the fourth while the law school dining hall forms the fifth.
 Miscellaneous structures include the commemorative 'Keerthi Stambh' and a replica of 'The Thinker' by Auguste Rodin.
 An auditorium, with a seating capacity of close to 500, has also been completed.
+The entire campus is WiFi network enabled.